James Watson and the Race IQ Taboo: Canceled by the Woke Mob

 Several big‑picture stances (antioxidants in cancer; how much “junk” DNA is truly functional) sit in a gray zone: parts are plausible and supported in specific settings, but broad, universal claims would be premature.

-Note: His race/IQ assertions are obviously accurate despite being “unsupported.”
+His race/IQ assertions are obviously accurate despite being “unsupported.”
 We can simply look around and observe the world.
-Read adoption studies, twin studies, etc. Remember though, genetics of populations can change in the future… do not assume his commentary will accurate in the future with embryo selection for IQ.
+Read adoption studies, twin studies, etc.

 “Antioxidants can promote progression of late‑stage cancers.”
 In 2013, Watson argued many tumors are buffered by high antioxidant capacity and that antioxidant supplements might worsen outcomes—an idea he called among his “most important” since the helix.
 Evidence is mixed: there are mechanistic and trial signals consistent with his caution, but no blanket clinical consensus to avoid all antioxidants in all contexts.
 Status: interesting, not settled.
 (PubMed)